thanasisk/binja-amiga/README.md

 A Motorola 68K series Binary Ninja plugin such as https://github.com/wrigjl/binaryninja-m68k
 ## Installation
 `git clone git@github.com:thanasisk/binja-amiga.git $PLUGINDIR/amiga`
+## I am sold!
+How can I immediately test it?
+I don't have access to an Amiga
+There are some sample binaries included in this repo. `hello-debug` has debug symbols
 ## Cool bits
 Supports A500/OCS special registers - they are automatically added as symbols.
 ## Limitations/Known bugs